Consensys/doc.teku/docs/Concepts/Builder-Network.md

 MEV-Boost works by requesting a payload proposal from several entities (called relays), and selecting the best bid in order to improve validator rewards and increase the maximal extractable value (MEV).

-Teku allows [configuring the beacon node to a builder network](../HowTo/Builder-Network.md) for generating execution payloads.
+Teku allows you to [configure the beacon node to use a builder network](../HowTo/Builder-Network.md) to generate execution payloads.
 In case of failures or non-timely responses, Teku falls back to the payload produced by the local execution client as specified with [`ee-endpoint`](../Reference/CLI/CLI-Syntax.md#ee-endpoint).